Network Devices

 Kernel as Router

-A Γ–inux host has just one router.
-It's this router that handles all namespaces.
+A Linux host has just one router.
+This router handles all namespaces.

 Each network namespace has its own routing table.
-This means, whenever there the packet comes from or to a virtual device on a specific namespace, then it will switch all configuration data of that corresponding namespace and handle accordingly.
+When a packet comes from or goes to a virtual device in a namespace, the router switches to that namespace's config and handles it.

 It feels like routing happens at container level.
-But it's actually all happening at host level.
+Yet it's actually all happening at host level.

 Enable Kernel as router